 This ancient underground reservoir and filtration system once provided water to the Great Palace of Constantinople and other nearby buildings.
 It’s a (literally) cool and mysterious place, featuring several Medusa head columns and other interesting details.
 I loved going down the stairs into this little underground world and instantly transporting myself to Roman times.

 Having covered some of the ancient city and strolled through its parks, by mid-day I felt compelled to cross the Bosphorus river to the other side.
-I followed the Galata Bridge which, somewhat oddly, has lots of restaurants on its lower level.
+I followed the Galata Bridge which, somewhat oddly, encompasses numerous restaurants on its lower level.
 I then stumbled upon Karaköy [map], a riverside neighborhood filled with funky cafes, ateliers, street art, and little alleys covered with vine roofs.

-It’s a very browsey part of town that’s clearly a favorite among many locals.
-I recommend sitting down here for a nice brunch or lunch, maybe having some fine Turkish tea or a shisha, and just watching the world go by.
-It’s a trendy part of town but seemed rather unfrequented by tourists, making it a fun area to catch some local atmosphere.
+It’s a very browsey part of town and a perfect place to sit down for a nice brunch or lunch, maybe having some fine Turkish tea or shisha, and just watching the world go by.
+It’s a trendy area where you can catch some local atmosphere.

 One of my tried-and-tested ways to explore a city is simply to walk towards whatever next landmark I can see off in the distance.
-On top of a hill I spotted a Romanesque style tower and thought I might as well set it as my goal.
+I spotted a Romanesque-style tower on top of a hill and decided it should be my next waypoint.

-There was a huge queue to go up the tower which I couldn’t be bothered to deal with.
-But looking up, I spotted a nice rooftop terrace inside the Anemon Galata Hotel [map], from where I could get panoramic views of the tower as well as the Bosphorus river below.
+There was a huge queue to go up the tower which I wasn’t too motivated to join.
+Luckily, I spotted a nice rooftop terrace inside the Anemon Galata Hotel [map], from where I could get panoramic views of the tower as well as the Bosphorus river below.

 The Grand Bazaar

-As evening approached, I topped things off with a visit to the Grand Bazaar, which is one of the oldest covered markets and often regarded as one of the first shopping malls of the world.
-It once sat at a key node on the Silk Road, and to this day it’s filled with lantern shops, gold jewellers, silk clothing stores, and so on.
+As evening approached, I rounded off a day of sightseeing with a visit to the Grand Bazaar, which is one of the oldest covered markets and often regarded as one of the first shopping malls of the world.